humungus-gungi/bootyquest/README.md

 The journal is a very very large room.
 It has some stairs, and a lot of 6-pointed pillars.
 The pilars have notches them with suggested writing.
 When we touch the pillars, we get visions of the events logged in the journal.
 When we walk through the pillar'd hallways to the glowing rooms, we end up in the blue world.

 The blue world room has weird alien creatures in it!
 But they ignore us.
 It has distinct columns, and interesting paintings - including the celestials.
 There's a new painting being made, recording things they see in the notches of the column.
 There's a prophetic column which stresses touchers, but give visions of good jedis or murdered children.
+We meet a human force-ghost who talks us through some of the paintings.

+Oh no!
+One of the paintings shows us that the Mother is being surrounded by the Empire's armada.

+We learn from a helpful force ghost that there are three people who may know how to kill a celestial being - one's in the Empire, one is in the Rebelion, and one's on Tatooine.
+Gungi learns that the one in the rebellion is Ashoka, and that she's on a planet where spiders walk on coral mesas.

+Ifa has a vision about how to defeat the Mother.
+All she learns is that there's a long time of darkness with a massive toothy Motherly presence.

+The human force teaches us all some of the skills from the Whills.
+AND THEN IT TURNS OUT HE WAS QUI GON!!!